-- Teachers will share learning objectives and success criteria with the children, which will give very clear instructions as to what is expected of them and what they are expected to achieve by the end of the session.
-Teaching points will be made prior to children starting work, while work is in progress and at the conclusion of the lesson if relevant. - Teachers will use both direct and indirect teaching techniques to support children's learning.
-A variety of tasks may be set some will require instruction, others will require pupils to solve, investigate and explore specific problems. - Where relevant, demonstrations or modelling by the teacher or pupils may be used to illustrate and reinforce particular teaching points at various times during the lesson. - Striking a balance between instruction, explanation, discussion, different kinds of questioning, listening to answers, setting tasks, organising and assessing is seen to be crucial to the success of any teaching session. - Teachers will be monitoring all the work being undertaken in their classrooms knowing when to intervene and when to allow the pupils to work on their own. - Planned for, specific developmental feedback will be given to children so that they understand how they can improve.
+- Teachers will use both direct and indirect teaching techniques to support children's learning.
+A variety of tasks may be set - some will require instruction, others will require pupils to solve, investigate and explore specific problems. - Where relevant, demonstrations or modelling by the teacher or pupils may be used to illustrate and reinforce particular teaching points at various times during the lesson. - Striking a balance between instruction, explanation, discussion, different kinds of questioning, listening to answers, setting tasks, organising and assessing is seen to be crucial to the success of any teaching session. - Teachers will be monitoring all the work being undertaken in their classrooms knowing when to intervene and when to allow the pupils to work on their own. - Planned for, specific developmental feedback will be given to children so that they understand how they can improve.

-- The learning intention will be shared with the children at the start of each lesson - Success criteria can be negotiated with the children and displayed in the classroom - Children will receive differentiated learning experiences - The children will assess their own learning and success against the "Can I..." title and the success criteria wherever possible. - Adults will give developmental feedback to work in line with planned opportunities.
+- The learning intention will be shared with the children at the start of each lesson - Success criteria can be negotiated with the children and displayed in the classroom - Children will receive differentiated learning experiences - The children will assess their own learning and success against the criteria wherever possible. - Adults will give developmental feedback to work in line with planned opportunities.